FraserThompson/dunedinsound.com/src/content/blog/2017-12-15-bediquette-yield/index.md

 title: 'Bediquette on his new EP'
 date: 2017-12-15T00:00:00.000Z
 tags:
-    - interview
+  - Interview
-    - bediquette
+  - Ediquette
 author: 'Fraser Thompson'
 background_position: 'center top'
 description: 'Bediquette’s new EP YIELD came out about a week ago and it’s good.
 Really good.'
 cover: ./cover.jpg
 ---

 Bediquette’s new EP YIELD came out about a week ago and it’s good.
 Really good.

 <center><iframe style="border: 0; width: 100%; height: 120px;" src="https://bandcamp.com/EmbeddedPlayer/album=3523263680/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/artwork=small/transparent=true/" seamless><a href="http://bediquette.bandcamp.com/album/yield">YIELD by bediquette</a></iframe></center>

 Meaty bleeps and bloops shimmy around arrhythmic, danceable beats.
 Chewy digital textures forge an atmosphere which is both cold and organic, all while soft whispery vocals guide you through the harsh yet beautiful world.

 It’s an auditory feast.
 My only complaint is that it’s not long enough.

 If you haven’t heard of Bediquette you’re not alone.
 He’s one of the many underappreciated Dunedin musicians just doing their own thing without any expectation of mainstream success.
 His music is yet another reason why you really owe it to yourself to delve deeper into the underground.

 YIELD is his third album and his first on a label, the fledgling “trace/untrace” who are quickly building a reputation for picking out the best in ultra-underground local musicians.
 Jens Moller, the man behind Bediquette, explains how it all happened.

 “I had a bit of free time and it all came together and then Julie contacted me from Trace/Untrace and wanted to make a tape which I’ve always wanted to do so…”

 “It finally feels like it’s coming out how you want it to come out you know?
 But I also said that before about last releases so I dunno, I feel like I’m still learning a lot about production or like how I want it to sound I guess”